mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 > post 'places', to: ' places#search'
 > ```
 >
->* Attention: the restaurant information are retrieved from cache a bit inderectly when users go to a restaurant page.
+>* Attention: the restaurant information are retrieved from cache a bit indirectly when users go to a restaurant page.
 In order to have access to this information you will have to "remember" the city where the restaurant was found, in addition to its ID – or the result of the last search operation.
-One way to do this is through sessions, see https://github.com/mluukkai/webdevelopment-rails/blob/main/week3.md#user-and-session
+One way to do this is through sessions, see https://github.com/mluukkai/WebPalvelinohjelmointi2023/blob/main/english/week3.md#user-and-session
 >
 > Another way to implement this functionality is the so-called "Locquery Service," as described at the page http://beermapping.com/api/reference/
 >